OSC announces new SME Institute webinars

-TORONTO - The Ontario Securities Commission (OSC) today announced a new lineup of free webinars for small and medium enterprises (SMEs).
-The webinars are offered through the ‘OSC SME Institute’ which helps small businesses understand and navigate the requirements of being or becoming a public company in Ontario.
+TORONTO – The Ontario Securities Commission (OSC) today announced a new lineup of webinars for small and medium enterprises (SMEs).
+The webinars are offered at no cost through the ‘OSC SME Institute’ which helps small businesses understand and navigate the requirements of being or becoming a public company in Ontario.

 Established in 2012, the program informs small and medium businesses about how to avoid common deficiencies, understand their regulatory obligations and gives them the opportunity to hear first-hand from OSC Staff on the latest regulatory issues that have an impact on their markets.

 Archived replays of the webinars will also be available on the OSC’s website and YouTube channel.
 Previous archived webinars include mining disclosure essentials; financing options for SMEs; Report of Exempt Distribution filing essentials and navigating insider reporting and the System for Electronic Disclosure by Insiders (SEDI).